 Concerts are getting flashier and popular, but safety and security are still at low priority.

-The last few years has seen stage crashes, stampede, fire, and what not which has taken lives and put several authorities under scrutiny.
+The last few years have seen stage crashes, stampede, fire, and what not which has taken lives and put several authorities under scrutiny.

 Yet, here is a list of events that occur commonly in most concerts worldwide: